 The 51 km long Detroit River is a connecting channel that, along with the St. Clair River and Lake St. Clair, link Lake Huron to Lake Erie.
-The Detroit River has an extensive history and has been used intensively for international shipping, industrial and agricultural development, recreation (fishing/boating) and as a source of drinking water.
+The Detroit River has been used intensively for international shipping, industrial and agricultural development, recreation (fishing/boating), and as a source of drinking water.
 This intensive use and urbanization resulted in a degraded environment and, as a result, the Detroit River was designated as one of 43 Great Lakes Areas of Concern (AOC) in the Great Lakes Water Quality Agreement (GLWQA) Protocol of 1987.
-Canada's commitment to the GLWQA is also demonstrated through the implementation of the Canada-Ontario Agreement on Great Lakes Water Quality and Ecosystem Health (COA).
-Recognizing that each AOC suffers from different environmental problems, a locally driven and defined Remedial Action Plan (RAP) was developed to guide restoration efforts in each location.
+Under the Agreement, both Canada and the United States have committed to restoring these highly degraded areas around the Great Lakes.
+In Canada, the restoration of AOCs is facilitated under the Canada-Ontario Agreement on Great Lakes Water Quality and Ecosystem Health (COA), an agreement between select federal and provincial governments.

+Recognizing that each AOC has different environmental problems, a locally driven and defined Remedial Action Plan (RAP) was developed to guide restoration efforts in each location.
+Although the Detroit River AOC is a binational AOC, separate RAPs for each country have been coordinated and implemented since 1998.
 The Detroit River Canadian AOC refers to the Canadian portion of the Detroit River proper (Fig. 1).
 The Canadian watershed is not part of the AOC itself but is identified as a potential source of impairment to the AOC and has been the focus of certain implementation actions (Green et al. 2010).